 40. Association is non-profit

 Subject to the Act and the Regulation, the association must apply its funds and assets solely in pursuance of the objects of the association and must not conduct its affairs so as to provide a pecuniary gain for any of its members.
+Social interaction is a fundamental benefit of the association for it’s members and any event conducted buy the association that provides a subsidy for members by way of subsidised meals, bridge events or the like, as long as the benefit is modest and available to all members, is not a pecuniary benefit.

 41. Distribution of property on winding up of association